PA Boat Registration Cost, Renewal & PFBC Steps (2026)

 Submit Application & Pay Fees

 Complete the registration form and pay the applicable fees.
-Deadline: Before operation on Pennsylvania waterways after purchase.
+Timing note: Before operation on Pennsylvania waterways

 4